yclim95/active_record_migration_ex/README.md

-This is an assessment focusing on building a simple To-Do List ruby app using ActiveRecord with SQL database.
+This is an open-book **checkpoint** assessment focusing on building a simple To-Do List ruby app using ActiveRecord with SQL database.

+The intention of this assessment is to establish an awareness for your current understanding and how would you progress more effectively in the coming week.
+Once you're aware your points of improvement, you can spend more time during the weekend to improve. **There is no pass or fail cases so breath out.** Chillax. =)

-Included is the todo framework for your assessment, sourced and upgraded from NEXTAcademy "Ar-ToDo" skeleton.
+Included is the todo framework for the assessment, sourced and upgraded from NEXTAcademy "Ar-ToDo" skeleton.

 # Purpose
 The test is to ensure you are familiar with the basic of ActiveRecord working with the database like sqlite3 using Ruby.
 At the end of the assessment, you should be able to: